cskeppstedt/t4ts/README.md

  * Settings-file to customize the generated interfaces.
  * Add a `Module` property to `TypeScriptInterfaceAttribute` to control which module the generated TypeScript interface should be placed in.
  * Add a `Name` property to `TypeScriptInterfaceAttribute` to control the name of the generated TypeScript interface.
+ * Make all interface property members optional, ie. `name?: type;` (so that you can use the interfaces without the need of setting all properties)